Venture Lending Jobs: Tech Startups Elope with Leveraged Finance Bankers?

 A: The most common paths are:

 - Move into Venture Capital – If you’ve worked in venture lending for only 2-3 years, this one is quite common.
-You are extremely unlikely to get into a top VC firm coming from VL, but exits to mid-tier firms are possible.
+You are extremely unlikely to get into a top VC firm coming from VL, but it’s possible to get into venture capital at a mid-tier firm.

 - Stay in Venture Lending, or Move to a Venture Debt Firm, Business Development Company (BDC), or Mezzanine Fund and Do the Same Work – Past 3-5 years, it gets tough to move into a completely different industry, so most people stick around.